 - Type of property, weapon

-- A life-threatening situation that is in progress, such as a physical confrontation.
+- Any life-threatening situation in progress, such as a physical confrontation.

-- Restraining orders that list the university as a restricted location.
+- No-Contact order violations that list the university as a restricted location.

 - DROP under a desk or sturdy table.
 Stay away from windows, outside walls or doors, filing cabinets, bookcases, overhead fixtures or objects that may fall or collapse.
 Alternatively, stand along an interior wall or in a doorframe.